Ahmedelmalki/road_intersection/README.md

 ### Getting Started

-This project is built with Rust and uses the sdl2 crate for visualization.
+This project is built with Rust and uses the macroquad crate for visualization.

 1- Clone the repository:
 ```